The Role of the Postpartum Doula

 After an initial phone or email exchange, you will be offered one free prenatal visit at your home where we can get to know each other a little and see if we are a good fit.
 This usually takes about an hour.

 After our initial visit, I will come to your home for an intake visit where we will discuss and plan how I can best support you before and after the birth of your baby.
 Each family completes a brief questionnaire in preparation for this visit.
 Click here to download the questionnaire.
 You can email it back at: firstname.lastname@example.org or we can review it when we meet.
 A deposit of $100 is required for this visit.
-The $100 covers the intake visit and four hours of postpartum care.
+The $100 covers the intake visit and three hours of postpartum care.
 Of the original deposit, $50 is non-refundable should you change your mind and decide not to use my doula services before the first day of employment.

 Additional hours may be purchased at a rate of $25 per hour and we can decide which size package you would like.
 Hours of operation are Monday through Friday, 9 a.m. to 3 p.m.